 I had never heard of using tennis balls and if the down sometimes smells until it is completely dry from the dryer.

 It sounds like your dryer may get too hot for the down.
 The comforter can be washed in warm water with regular detergent in a washing machine.
 I would try 1/3 cup of borax with the detergent to get rid of odors.
-If you dryer has a low setting dry the comforter in the dryer.
-It will take more than a couple times thru to get the down dry.
-If your dryer gets quite hot try a laundromat where you can dry on a low heat setting.
-Good Luck!

 The comforter blocked the air vent on the dryer and it started burning because it got too hot.
 Probably because the comforter was too large for your machine.
 Take it to the laundrymat, use the big machines and wash it.
 Then dry it for a long time on lower heat.
 Make sure you dry it very, very, very well or the feathers will mold inside..